 “Not today, I will do it tomorrow.”
+Sounds familiar?
 More often than not, we all find ourselves stuck in this situation.
-It is either the unwillingness to go for the kill or a disinterest in general.
-We find ourselves worn down along the journey we once wished to conquer, with flying colors.
+It is either the lack of motivation to go for the kill or disinterest in general.
+We find ourselves worn down along the journey we once wished to conquer with flying colors.
 So much so, that sometimes, we even let it go altogether.

 A fellow colleague who was once admirable suddenly becomes unbearable.
 The daily routine starts to appear monotonous, with life moving in a full circle, day in and day out.
-The things that used to once excite you no longer appeals you.
-Everything, everybody around you is leading a better life, on a relative scale, when seen from your perspective.
-You feel like giving up, hoping that the next venture you seek out will bring a fresh wave of motivation in your life, and you will sprint through it.
+The things that used to once excite you no longer appeals to you.
+Everybody around you seems to be leading a better life (on a relative scale).
+You feel like giving up, hoping that the next venture you seek out will bring a fresh wave of motivation in your life.
+That you will sprint through it.

 Okay, motivation is broken.
 So what?

-Perseverance, the savior, to the rescue.
+Perseverance, the savior, comes to the rescue.
 Yes, across all the inspirational and motivational stories, those of success and failure alike, one thing ingrained in each is perseverance.
 And the more I have tried to logically question its validity, the more I have come to terms with it.
 It is the fulcrum on which the delicate see-saw of motivation and demotivation sways.
 As the saying goes,

 If you ever feel like giving up, remember why you started in the first place

 Yes, it is easier said than done, but so is everything in life.
 Strike a balance.
 Be a funambulist.
 Do not lean much on either side.
-There are critical points in life, where pros of giving up may far exceed its cons.
-In this delicate situation, it is essential to remind oneself, that while giving up may take only a moment, it will void you of the eternity of satisfaction that ensues.
+There will always be critical points in life, where the pros of giving up may far exceed its cons.
+In such a delicate situation, it is essential to remind oneself, that while giving up may take only a moment, it will void you of the eternity of satisfaction that ensues.
 As mentioned before, systems always work better than goals.

 When life throws lemons at you, you make lemonade from them